Grand Bazaar, Tehran

-The Grand Bazaar (بازار بزرگ) is a bazaar, located in Central Tehran, Iran.
+The Grand Bazaar is a bazaar, located in Central Tehran, Iran.
 Split into several corridors that are over 10 km in length, each specializing in different types of goods, the bazaar has several entrances, with Sabze Meydan being the main entrance.

 In addition to shops, it contains mosques, guest houses, and banks.
 It has access to the rapid transit system of the Tehran Metro through the stations of Khayam and Khordad 15th.
 The bazaar was added to the Iran National Heritage List on 24 October 1977, administered by the Cultural Heritage, Handicrafts and Tourism Organization of Iran.

 History

 Trade and early markets in Tehran

 It is hard to say exactly when the bazaar first appeared, but in the centuries after the Muslim conquest of Iran between 632 and 654 CE, travelers reported the growth of commerce in the area now occupied by the current bazaar.

-Research indicates that a portion of today's bazaar predated the growth of the village of Tehran by the time of the Safavid Empire, although it was during and after this period that the bazaar began to grow gradually.
+Research indicates that a portion of today's bazaar predated the growth of the village of Tehran by the Safavid era, although it was during and after this period that the bazaar began to grow gradually.
 Western travelers reported that, by 1660 CE and beyond, the bazaar area had still been largely open and only partially covered.